lunduniversity/lunduniversity.github.io/src/bjornregnell/index.md

 ## Citations

-* The publications of Björn Regnell have over **23 000** citations
+* The scientific publications of Professor Björn Regnell have over **23 000** [citations](http://scholar.google.com/citations?hl=en&user=W37CtAwAAAAJ&pagesize=200)
-* The *h-index* of Björn Regnell is **49** at the time of writing, meaning that his 49 most cited publications have more than 49 citations.
+* The [*h-index*](https://en.wikipedia.org/wiki/H-index) of Björn Regnell is **50** at the time of writing, meaning that his 50 most cited publications have more than 50 citations.
 * For details see the [Google Scholar Profile of Björn Regnell](http://scholar.google.com/citations?hl=en&user=W37CtAwAAAAJ&pagesize=200)

-## Short bio
+## Short Bio

-Prof. Björn Regnell has over 30 years of experience in software engineering with focus on empirical research in software requirements engineering.
+Professor Björn Regnell has over 30 years of experience in software engineering with focus on empirical research in software requirements engineering.
 He has served as Vice Dean of Research at the Faculty of Engineering of Lund University with focus on quality of graduate level education.
 He is a member of the editorial board of the Requirements Engineering journal (Springer-Nature).
 He is also engaged in the governing committee of the Scala open-source programming language.
 He is an awarded teacher in software engineering and programming.

 ## Longer Biography